 Batteries: Vehicle batteries are made of lead, which is an extremely toxic material.
 First, the lead is separated from the plastic case and fed into a furnace to be melted down.
 Then the lead is reused for the manufacturing of brand new batteries.
 The plastic casing is also cleaned out.
 Finally, the acid is treated and neutralized.

 Tyres And Wheels: The traditional method of burning the tyre is toxic to the environment and most of the modern car recycling centres do not follow this traditional method.
 A smart way to deal with old tyres is to reuse them in swings, targets, art or even planters.
 Vehicle tyres comprise rubber fibre and metal.
 Once an old tyre reaches a recycling facility, it is shredded or turned into Tyre Derived Fuel.

 Scrap Metal: Around 80% of the total mass of your vehicle is metal.
 The metal on an end-of-life vehicle is just as important as any other piece of metal.
 Metal from wheels, axels, engine, handles, hoods, etc can be sold to scrap metal companies, who will melt it down so it can be reused.
 Scrapyards make sure that every rusted metal piece on your vehicle is recycled so that it doesn’t get to a landfill.

-Auto Glass: Glass from windscreen and windows can be recovered and recycled to produce glass bottles, fibreglass insulation and other important everyday products.
+Auto Glass: Glass from windscreens and windows can be recovered and recycled to produce glass bottles, fibreglass insulation and other important everyday products.
 Auto recyclers can even reuse these items in another vehicle.
-After the glass is recovered from an old vehicle, it is crushed in grinders and then processed to obtain glass cullet that can be used in concrete, fibreglass insulation, asphalt etc.
+After the glass is recovered from an old vehicle, it is crushed in grinders and then processed to obtain a glass cullet that can be used in concrete, fibreglass insulation, asphalt etc.

 Car radiators: Traditionally car radiators were mostly comprised of copper or brass but modern radiators consist of 56% – 44% of aluminium.
 Copper or brass, aluminium, and plastic are what make up for today’s radiators.
 Like any other metal from the car, radiator metal can be scrapped, melted down and reformed to new shapes.